 Horsetail is a vascular plant that reproduces by spores rather than seeds.
 It is found in sandy soils and is cooked and eaten in Japan.

 Hydrolyzed soy protein (glycine soja) is derived from soybeans and broken down by water to form a complex with copper to produce copper peptides.
 GMO-free.
 The soy proteins used in making our products are not genetically modified.
 See copper peptides.

 Lactic acid is an alpha hydroxy acid extracted from milk.
-Read about alpha hydroxy acids to use since it is quite gentle on human skin.
+It is one of the best alpha hydroxy acids to use since it is quite gentle on human skin.

 Lauramide MEA is a surfactant.
 Surfactants are designed to make lots of bubbles and clean the hair.
 Surfactants degrease and emulsify oils and fats and suspend soil, allowing them to be washed away.
 Surfactants are used in most forms of cleansers and many of them are considered gentle and effective for most skin types.